 The numbers fluctuate over time because although remediation activities are ever increasing; increasing redevelopment and intensification means that new potentially contaminating activities can be established on previously remediated land.
 This land is no longer considered ‘remediated’, and instead is reclassified as ‘potentially contaminated’.
 The good thing is that modern site management and hazardous substances containment measures are generally much more stringent than historical practices, and so these sites generally pose less risk to human health and the environment.

-Contaminated Land and Waste Advisor - Science and Strategy Directorate
+Land and soil scientist - Science and Strategy Directorate

 Updated 6 August 2018